iromise/fans/README.md

   -  https://source.android.com/setup/start/build-numbers#source-code-tags-and-builds
   -  https://developers.google.com/android/drivers

-Before building, we'd better modify some options in `/path/to/aosp/build/core/main.mk` to make fuzzing more convenient.
+Before building, we'd better modify some options in the following files to make fuzzing more convenient.

+`/path/to/aosp/build/core/main.mk`

 - ro.adb.secure=0, which will disable adb authentication.
 Otherwise, every time we reflash the phone, we need to click the screen manually to trust the host.
 Disabling adb authentication will help us reflash the mobile automatically as we will reflash the mobile phone through adb.